Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Supplies:

 Some folks get creative.
-One Reddit user turned their freeze-dryer into a part-time business, selling half the output and breaking even within two years.
-Others suggest splitting the cost — although not everyone’s eager to share expensive appliances (as one user joked, “We couldn’t even share a hot glue gun in college!”).
+A Reddit user turned their freeze-dryer into a part-time business, selling half the output and breaking even within two years.
+Others suggest splitting the cost - although not everyone’s eager to share expensive appliances (as one user joked, “We couldn’t even share a hot glue gun in college!”).

 You might also: